GoncaloCoutinho/Data-Management-Project/README.md

 I chose a books dataset that from kaggle ([link here][kaggle]).

-I then added two columns to the dataset: year = year from the publication_date column;
+I then added two columns to the dataset:
+- year = year from the publication_date column;
- valid_rating = Boolean value with True if the ratings_count column is greater than 100.
+- valid_rating = Boolean value &#8594; True if the ratings_count > 100 and text_reviews_count > 10.
+This will enable the exclusion of books with very few reviews when searching by highest average_rating.

 *(code can be found in the dataset.py)*